OpenEvalProject/evals/manuscripts/elife-54932/v1/manuscript.md

 ## Results

-## Progressive loss of flight in 3PM71 mutants
+### Progressive loss of flight in 3PM71 mutants

 Maintaining synaptic communication throughout the lifespan of an organism is crucial for nervous system function and survival.
 To better understand how these structures are sustained beyond development, we carried out a forward genetic screen assaying locomotor behavior in adult Drosophila using a collection of temperature-sensitive paralytic mutants associated with neurodegeneration (Palladino et al., 2002).
 We utilized a high-throughput flight assay to screen for the progressive loss of flight ability with age (Babcock and Ganetzky, 2014).
 Flight behavior in Drosophila is powered primarily by the indirect flight muscles (IFMs).
 Among these muscles are the dorsal longitudinal muscles (DLMs) which are an important component of the Giant Fiber escape response (Allen et al., 2006).
 The DLMs are composed of six large muscle fibers labeled from a to f (dorsal to ventral) and are innervated by five motor neurons, forming the NMJs (Figure 1A–C).
 These motor neurons are located in the thoracic ganglion, and send their axons into the nearby DLMs (Figure 1D–E).

 ![Figure 1.](https://cdn.elifesciences.org/articles/54932/elife-54932-fig1-v1.jpg)

-**Figure 1.:** 3PM71 mutants.(A) Illustration depicting the location and morphology of the dorsal longitudinal muscles within the thorax.
+**Figure 1.:** (A) Illustration depicting the location and morphology of the dorsal longitudinal muscles within the thorax.
 (B) The six muscle fibers and five motor neurons that innervate them are highlighted.
 (C) Further magnification of a single muscle fiber reveals the en passant boutons and NMJ structures.
 (D) Side and (E) Dorsal view of motor neuron cell bodies located within the thoracic ganglion.
 (F) The average landing height of Wild Type (WT) and 3PM71 mutants at days 3 and 25.
 Each dot represents a single fly in the violin plot.
 Sample sizes for each plot: WT Day 3 n = 51, with a landing average of 77.6 cm, 3PM71 Day 3 n = 54, landing average 74.1 cm, Day 25 WT n = 65, landing average 68.3 cm, and 3PM71 Day 25 n = 51, and landing average 9.4 cm.
 3PM71 mutants have a progressive loss of flight ability in comparison to WT.
 Black bars represent median values. ****, p-value<0.0001 using A Brown-Forsythe and Welch ANOVA tests with Post hoc Games-Howell’s multiple comparisons.
 N.S. = Not Significant.
-Figure 1—source data 1.Figure 1 flight scores.

 In our forward genetic screen, we isolated 3PM71, a mutant that demonstrated progressive loss of flight.
 At Day 3, both wild type (WT) and 3PM71 mutants performed similarly, with average landing heights of 77.6 and 74.1 cm.
 While WT flies continued to perform well at day 25, however, 3PM71 mutants had a significantly lower landing height, suggesting a progressive loss of locomotor ability (Figure 1F).